-5.1 Students highlighted that they would benefit from more opportunities to engage with lecturers and peers:
+5.1 Students highlighted that they would benefit from more opportunities to engage with lectures and peers:

-- Increase the lecturer-student interaction for better understanding of the topics. - Staff offering more opportunities for students to ask questions such as a drop-in session on Teams. - The teaching contact needs to be interactive in real time.
+- Increase the lecturer-student interaction for better understanding of the topics. - Staff offering more opportunities for student to ask questions such as a drop-in session on Teams. - The teaching contact needs to be interactive in real time.
 There needs to be a process where you still feel connected to your fellow students.

 5.2 Students highlighted that different approaches by different lecturers could be confusing.
-They also widely recognised the crisis situation may have led to this, but going forward, they would appreciate more consistency in module expectations from online learning and the way that content is distributed (e.g. PowerPoint or Stream).
-Students also highlighted the need for all PowerPoints to be accompanied by a voice over when they replace a live lecture, and they also suggested the need for an alert system for when new content is uploaded .
+They also widely recognised the crisis situation may have led to this, but going forward, the would appreciate more consistency in module expectations from online learning, the way that content is give out (e.g. PowerPoint or Stream), they strongly highlighted the need for all PowerPoints to be voiced when they replace a live lecture, and they highlighted the need for some form of alert system for new content.